-Historically, IT departments have used multiple physical servers, each with a primary function, for example, an e-mail server dedicated only to processing outgoing and incoming e-mail.
-Buying a physical server meant you had to choose the right processor and RAM.
+Historically, IT departments have used multiple physical servers, each with a primary function, for example, an e-mail server dedicated only to processing outgoing and incoming e-mails.
+Buying a physical server meant choosing a suitable processor and RAM.

-Usually, organizations have acquired too much or too little from these sources; this meant that the server was often subscribed (unused) or non-subscribed and therefore less reliable than it should be.
-For these organizations, especially for growing companies, it was expensive for them to constantly buy new servers because they need a lot of energy to operate and maintain.
-An expensive offer to expand to meet additional business requirements.
+Usually, organizations have acquired too much or too little from these sources; this meant that the server was often subscribed (unused) or non-subscribed and, therefore, less reliable than it should be.
+For these organizations, especially for growing companies, it was expensive to constantly buy new servers because they need a lot of energy to operate and maintain—a costly expansion offer to meet additional business requirements.

 That was until 18 or 20 years ago when the first virtualization technologies were introduced.
 Virtualization technology allowed to split and split a single physical server into separate virtual machines (VMs); this meant that only one server was available for multiple functions.
 So if you have a physical 16-CPU server with 128 GB of RAM, you can analyze these computing resources and assign them to several workloads.

-Virtualization technology allowed scaling without a large amount of space required for multiple physical servers.
-Workloads can be more intelligently balanced because virtualization has made it easier to reallocate resources between virtual machines.
+Virtualization technology allows scaling without much space required for multiple physical servers.
+Workloads can be more intelligently balanced because virtualization has made reallocating resources between virtual machines more accessible.

 It is worth mentioning that virtualization is often confused with cloud computing, but in reality, these are two different concepts.
 Both relate to common computer resources where some confusion may occur.

-However, virtualization refers to manipulation so that a server can be shared by multiple operating systems.
+However, virtualization is manipulation so multiple operating systems can share a server.
 Cloud computing is the exchange of computer resources offered as a service over the Internet.
-Basically, virtualization makes cloud computing possible.
-Companies often use both tactics to gain benefits in terms of cost, resource utilization and increase.
+Virtualization makes cloud computing possible.
+Companies often use both tactics to gain benefits in cost, resource utilization, and increase.

-Today, virtualization is a fairly standard way of working; In fact, more than 75% of organizations currently use server virtualization.
-This brings us back to the technology that allows virtualization: the hypervisor and more specifically Hyper-V.
+Today, virtualization is a relatively standard way of working; over 75% of organizations currently use server virtualization.
+This brings us back to the technology that allows virtualization: the hypervisor and Hyper-V.